SynTexDZN/homebridge-syntex/README.md

 2. Install this plugin using: `sudo npm install -g homebridge-syntex`
 3. Install the webhooks plugin using: `sudo npm install -g homebridge-syntex-webhooks`
 4. Update your configuration file.
 See snippet below.
+5. Restart the Homebridge Service with: `sudo systemctl restart homebridge; sudo journalctl -fau homebridge`

 ## Example Config
-**Info:** If the directory for the storage can't be created you have to do it by yourself and give it full write permissions!
+**Info:** If the `log_directory` for the storage can't be created you have to do it by yourself and give it full write permissions!
 - `sudo chown -R homebridge ./SynTex/` ( *permissions only for homebridge* )
 - `sudo chmod 777 -R homebridge ./SynTex/` ( *permissions for many processes* )

 ```
 "platforms": [
     {
         "platform": "SynTex",
         "cache_directory": "./SynTex/settings",
         "log_directory": "./SynTex/log",
         "port": 1711
     },
     {
         "platform": "SynTexWebHooks",
         "cache_directory": "./SynTex/devices",
         "log_directory": "./SynTex/log",
         "port": 1710,
         "accessories": []
     }
 ]
 ```